Philsie/ARRS-documentation/Users/analyst.md

       athenarole

-			Vigenere with key "terminal" on hzvdarec545 give overseer545 Vigenere with key "terminal" on trrxgfj give analysj
+			Vigenere with key "terminal" on hzvdarec545 give overseer545 Vigenere with key "terminal" on trrxgfj give analysj --> Analyst?

 *  dir